junxit/us-congress-bills-112/metadata.md

 - 2012-12-13 — Senate amendment agreed to: Amendment agreed to in Senate by Unanimous Consent.
 - 2012-12-13 — Senate amendment proposed (on the floor): Amendment SA 3337 proposed by Senator Reid for Senator Burr.(consideration: CR S8046; text: CR S8046)
 - 2012-12-13 — Senate amendment submitted
+- 2012-12-14 — Message on Senate action sent to the House.
+- 2012-12-17 — Received in the House.
+- 2012-12-17 — Referred to the House Committee on Veterans' Affairs.